Christ's Hospital: History

 Christ's Hospital was the result of the foundation by Henry VIII and confirmed by Edward VI, assisted by Nicholas Ridley, Bishop of London, and Sir Richard Dobbs, Lord Mayor of London.
-Its genesis was the earlier Dissolution of the Monasteries and the resultant overflow onto the streets of the poor and destitute.
+Its genesis was the earlier dissolution of the monasteries and the resultant overflow onto the streets of the poor and destitute.
 Encouraged by a sermon from Ridley, exhorting mercy to the poor, the king wrote to the Lord Mayor encouraging him to action.
 This he did via a committee of 30 merchants.

-Henry VIII had already granted the use of Greyfriars to the City for the relief of the poor and to house the homeless children which the magistrates had taken notice of.
-Edward granted Bridewell Palace, his lands at the Savoy, and rents and other chattels to create three Royal Hospitals — Bridewell Hospital (now the King Edward's School, Witley, Surrey), St Thomas' Hospital and Christ's Hospital, which was for the education of poor children.
+Henry VIII had already granted the use of Greyfriars to the city for the relief of the poor and to house the homeless children which the magistrates had taken notice of.
+In 1553 (26 June, 7 Edw.
+VI) Edward granted Bridewell Palace, his lands at the Savoy, and rents and other chattels to create three Royal Hospitals – Christ's Hospital, Bridewell Hospital (now the King Edward's School, Witley, Surrey) and St Thomas' Hospital.
+The three institutions use the same coat of arms, although slightly modified by the latter.

 The first boys and girls entered the school in Newgate in 1552.
 The royal charter was granted and signed by its founder, Edward VI, the following year.
 The first treasurer was Richard Grafton.
 The Protestant foundation survived the Marian period and in the 1560s it sent its first scholars to Oxford and Cambridge.

 The school occupied Newgate as its major site for 350 years, but from time to time children were housed in other parts of the country.
 32 children perished during the Great Plague of 1665.
 In the following year the Great Fire of London destroyed much of the hospital, except four cloisters and three wards, but there were no casualties among the children.
 Around 200 pupils were sent to Islington and Clerkenwell and then to Ware and Hertford.

 By the end of the 17th century the buildings had been rebuilt with the assistance of Sir Christopher Wren, a governor of Christ's Hospital, and Nicholas Hawksmoor, who designed the Writing School (1696).
-The church of Christ Church, Newgate Street, designed by Wren, replaced the damaged choir of the former Greyfriars' church and served as a place of worship for the children of Christ's Hospital in the City until the move to Horsham.
+The church of Christ Church, Newgate Street, designed by Wren, replaced the damaged choir of the former Greyfriars' church and served as a place of worship for the children of Christ's Hospital in the city until the move to Horsham.
 Through the will of the royal jeweller, George Heriot, it also became the inspiration for the foundation of George Heriot's Hospital in Edinburgh, which was the first of the "Hospital Schools" to be founded in Scotland.